Particular/docs.particular.net/persistence/selecting.md

 There are multiple options available when endpoints are hosted in Windows Azure.
 The most commonly used persisters are Azure Storage and Azure SQL, the fully managed SQL Server solution in Azure.

-The decision can be made between whether or not you want to be fully Platform-as-a-Service (PaaS) enabled and want to fully buy-in into Azure.
-Or if you’re more confident with managing SQL Server yourself and want Infrastructure-as-a-Service (IaaS).
+The decision should be made whether you want to be fully Platform-as-a-Service (PaaS) enabled - and want to fully buy-in to Azure - or if you’re confident managing SQL Server yourself you may choose Infrastructure-as-a-Service (IaaS).
 Although there are other small considerations to be made for either option.

 Azure SQL